Jass: Klammern

 Game variant for 2 to 4 players.
 The game scores, as in darts, up to 301, 501 or 1001.
 The goal is to be the first to cross the line.
 In addition, the attacking player who chooses trumps must score more points than his opponent.
 Otherwise, the points are taken by the opponent.

 Kreuzjass

 Most popular card game in the west Austrian state of Vorarlberg.
 Four play in teams of two.
 Unlike Schieber, the privilege of choosing the trump suit may not be passed to one's partner and trumps are chosen instead by cutting.
 It is played to 1,000 points.

 Ramsen

-Not really a true Jass game, but a form of Rams played during week between Christmas and New Year (Altjahrwoche) primarily in the Upper Basle region (played for Schüfeli or salami), but also in Emmental, from the upper Lake Brienz to Meiringen, in Obwalden, in Oberaargau and in the German-Freiburg Sense District (played for sausages).
+Not really a true Jass game, but a form of Rams played during week between Christmas and New Year (Altjahrwoche) primarily in the Upper Basel region (played for Schüfeli or salami), but also in Emmental, from the upper Lake Brienz to Meiringen, in Obwalden, in Oberaargau and in the German-Freiburg Sense District (played for sausages).